Olex2/help/gui/EN/home/settings.md

 Olex2 supports a database of people and their institutions.
 Set the location of this sqlite database here (a restart is required).
 The database can also be managed from here.

-# Network Operations
+# Enable Network
-If this box is not ticked, then Olex2 will not communicate with the internet at all, except for checking for updates on startup.
+If this box is not ticked, Olex2 will not communicate with the internet at all, except for checking for updates on startup.

 # Debug Mode